projectkerberus/kerberus-platform/INSTALL.md

     * Under the *Install App* tab, click the green button "Install"

+2. Create a Github token, to do it please follow: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token;

+   > TODO: add the boxes to tick when creating the token

-2. Create a folder (in this tutorial we will refer to them with the name of `data`) to store our files and the `terraform.tfstate`:
+3. Create a folder (in this tutorial we will refer to them with the name of `data`) to store our files and the `terraform.tfstate`:

     ```shell
     mkdir data
     cd ./data
     ```

-3. Inside the `data` folder do the following:
+4. Inside the `data` folder do the following:

    * Copy your  `kubeconfig` file;